Deep-Symmetry/beat-link-trigger/.github/ISSUE_TEMPLATE.md

 ### Version of Beat Link Trigger

-(Replace this text by copying from the top left corner of the `About` window or the start of the log file.)
+(Replace this text by copying from the top left corner of the About window or the start of the log file.)

-### Version of Java (from bottom left corner of the `About` window)
+### Version of Java

-(Replace this text by copying from the bottom left corner of the `About` window or the start of the log file.)
+(Replace this text by copying from the bottom left corner of the About window or the start of the log file.)

 ### Version of OS

-(Replace this text with the name [Mac OS, Windows, Linux] and version of your operating system.)
+(Replace this text with the name and version of your operating system, e.g. "macOS 10.13.6".)

-### The issue you're experiencing (expected vs. actual, screenshot, section of log file, etc)
+### The issue you're experiencing

-[Please fill in as many details as you can here.]
+(Please fill in as many details as you can here.
+What did you expect, but what actually happened?
+Can you include links to screen shots if they will help explain it?
+Can you copy and paste relevant sections of the log file showing stack traces when things were going wrong?
+The more you can share, the more likely we will be able to help.)